eregis/eregis.github.io/blog/_posts/2024-07-24-generalized-entropies.md

 title: "Generalized Entropies"
 date: 2024-07-24
 mathjax: true
+keywords: thermodynamics, statistical mechanics, entropy, Helmholtz free energy, partition function, maximum entropy principle, E.T.
+Jaynes, thermodynamic potentials
+description: Explore a new perspective on thermodynamic potentials as generalizations of entropy rather than internal energy.
+Learn about the Helmholtz entropy, its relation to the partition function, and how this view aligns with E.T.
+Jaynes' maximum entropy principle in statistical mechanics.
 ---

 In a standard thermodynamics class, you learn about the [thermodynamic potentials](https://en.wikipedia.org/wiki/Thermodynamic_potential).
 The way that they are presented is as generalizations of the internal energy $$U$$ to different thermodynamic conditions.
 And this is corroborated by dimensional analysis: they all have units of energy.